Combining clustering of variables and feature selection using random forests: Description of the methodology

-\paragraph{Synthetic variable of a cluster $C_k$.} This variable is defined as the numerical variable $\bbf^k \in \R^n$ which is the ``most linked'' to all the variables in $C_k$:
+This variable is defined as the numerical variable $\bbf^k \in \R^n$ which is the ``most linked'' to all the variables in $C_k$:

-where $r^2_{\bu,\bx^j}\in [0,1]$ is the squared Pearson correlation between the numerical variables $\bu$ and $\bx^j$, and $\eta^2_{\bu|\tbx^j}\in [0,1]$ is the correlation ratio between $\bu$ and $\tbx^j$ (which measures the part of the variance of $\bu$ explained by the levels of $\tbx^j$).
-It has been shown that: \begin{itemize} \item $\bbf^k$ is the first principal component of the method \b{PCAmix} applied to the variables in $C_k$. \item $\bbf^k$ is as a linear combination of the numerical variables and of the dummy variables of the levels of the categorical variables in $C_k$.
-This linear combination given in (\ref{eq:predscore}) can be used to predict the value (score) of a new observation on the synthetic variable of $C_k$. \item the empirical variance of $\bbf^k$ is equal to: $\displaystyle V(\bbf^k)=\sum_{\bx^j \in C_k} r^2_{\bx^j,\bbf^k} + \sum_{\tbx^j \in C_k} \eta^2_{\bbf^k|\tbx^j}$. \end{itemize} Details on the \b{PCAmix} method and on the prediction of principal component scores can be found in the Appendix.
+where $r^2_{\bu,\bx^j}\in [0,1]$ is the squared Pearson correlation between the numerical variables $\bu$ and $\bx^j$, and $\eta^2_{\bu|\tbx^j}\in [0,1]$ is the correlation ratio between $\bu$ and the categorical variable $\tbx^j$ (which measures the part of the variance of $\bu$ explained by the levels of $\tbx^j$).
+It has been shown that: \begin{itemize} \item $\bbf^k$ is the first principal component of the \b{PCAmix} method applied to the variables in $C_k$. \item $\bbf^k$ is a linear combination of the numerical variables and of the dummy (indicator) variables of the levels of the categorical variables in $C_k$.
+This linear combination can be used to predict the value (score) of a new observation on the synthetic variable of $C_k$. \end{itemize} Details on the \b{PCAmix} method and on the prediction of principal component scores can be found in the Appendix.
 Note that the \b{PCAmix} algorithm is implemented in the R package {\tt PCAmixdata} \citep{chavent2014multivariate}.